-Also a more operational notion of contextuality has been proposed, which is not specific to quantum theory and not limited to projective measurements \cite{Spekkens2005}.
-Two preparations (resp.~measurements) are considered indistinguishable if they cannot be distinguished by any measurement (resp.~preparation) allowed in the theory.
-Such are said to belong to the same context and therefore assigned the same realist representation.
+A more operational notion of contextuality has also been proposed, that is not specific to quantum theory and not limited to projective measurements \cite{Spekkens2005}.
+Two preparations (respectively, measurements) are considered indistinguishable if they cannot be distinguished through any measurement (respectively, preparation) allowed in the theory.
+They are said to belong to the same context and are therefore assigned the same realist representation.
 When operationally indistinguishable preparations give rise to statistics that do not admit such a realist model, the theory is said to be contextual.
 This test can be cast as an LP, see e.g.~\citet{Selby2022}.
 The set of preparation contextual quantum correlations can be bounded by hierarchies of SDPs.
 Two different hierarchies have been proposed.
 One leverages the idea and SDP methods of informationally restricted correlations \cite{Tavakoli2022a} reviewed in Section~\ref{sec:communication-distinguish}, by interpreting the indistinguishability of two preparations as the impossibility of accessing any information about which preparation was selected \cite{Tavakoli2021a}.
 The other relies on using unitaries in the monomial representation, and connecting them to POVMs via the fact that every $0\preceq M \preceq \id$ can be written in terms of a unitary, $M=\frac{\id}{2}+\frac{U+U^\dagger}{4}$ \cite{Chaturvedi2021}.
-Both methods require extensive use of localising matrices to deal with mixed states and non-projective measurements.
+Both methods require an extensive use of localising matrices to deal with mixed states and non-projective measurements.
 Notably, these ideas also enable the addition of measurement contextuality.
-The the convergence of either hierarchy to the quantum set remains unknown.
+The convergence of either hierarchy to the quantum set remains unknown.